 A Union Bargaining Committee shall be appointed by the Union and shall consist of three (3) members of the Union.
-The Union shall have the right at any time to have the assistance of members of the staff of the Union when negotiating with the Employer.
+The Union shall have the right at any time to have the assistance of the Local Union President and the members of the staff of the Union when negotiating with the Employer.